Paul Cayard: Other sailing roles

-Cayard became the vice president of the International Star Class Yacht Racing Association (ISCYRA) in 2020.
-Cayard's tenure as executive director of the US sailing team came to an end in February 2023.
-In 2023, he was elected president of ISCYRA, replacing Tom Londrigan.
+Cayard was appointed vice president of the International Star Class Yacht Racing Association (ISCYRA) in 2020.
+His tenure as executive director of the U.S. sailing team concluded in February 2023.
+In 2023, he was elected president of ISCYRA, succeeding Tom Londrigan.
+Of his sailing achievements, Cayard has identified his victory at the 1988 Star World Championship as his most personally significant.